 This handy guide from SproutSocial even tells you the best times to post for your industry.

 Engage with Twitter followers

-Congratulations, by this stage you should have earned some followers!
+Congratulations!
+At this stage, you should have earned some followers.

-While it can be nice to have a large number of followers (as originally stated ‘having more followers doesn’t equal more engagement’) a smaller list can actually be easier to manage initially.
+While it can be nice to have a large number of followers, a smaller list can actually be easier to manage.

-If you’ve posted some great content and people are interacting with it; the next stage involves something very simple – engage back.
+If you’ve posted some great content and people are engaging, the next stage involves something very simple – engage back.

 There are many ways to do this:

 - Direct messages